 Best cash back redemption options

-The key point to consider is whether your rewards lose any value when redeemed in a certain way.
-You want to make sure you are getting the most value back, so be careful if you redeem for merchandise, which can be worth less than rewards redeemed for straight cash.
+The key point to consider is whether your rewards lose any value when you redeem them in a certain way.
+You want to make sure you are getting the most value back, so be careful if you redeem for merchandise, which can be worth less than rewards for straight cash.

 That said, unless your issuer offers a bonus for claiming your rewards as a statement credit instead of “true” cash back, you should simply stick to whichever option is most convenient.

 One drawback to cash rewards is they often don’t feel like actual rewards because they get swept up into your ongoing finances.
-If that bothers you, you might consider taking note of how much you are receiving in cash rewards, then rewarding yourself by spending that amount on something you want, so that you feel like you’re getting a reward.
+If that bothers you, you might consider taking note of how much you’re receiving in cash rewards, then rewarding yourself by spending that amount on something you want so that you feel like you’re getting a reward.

 Either way, that’s the best aspect of cash back rewards: It’s your decision.